-The Town of Weaverville’s Planning Director James Eller oversees the administration and management of Weaverville’s zoning and subdivision ordinances, along with the town’s Land Use Plan (see below).
-This department works closely with the Town of Weaverville Planning and Zoning Board and the Weaverville Board of Adjustment.
+The Town of Weaverville’s Planning Director James Eller oversees the administration and management of Weaverville’s planning and development ordinances, along with the town’s Comprehensive Land Use Plan (see below).
+This department works closely with the Town of Weaverville Planning Board and the Weaverville Board of Adjustment.

 Meet our Planning Director

 Planning Director James W. Eller began with the Town of Weaverville in January, 2016 following working as the Code Enforcement Officer & Zoning Administrator for the Town of Woodfin for eight years.
 James holds a Bachelor of Science degree in Political Science with a Minor in Community & Regional Planning from Appalachian State University and is a certified member of the North Carolina Association of Zoning Officials.
 James, a native of Buncombe County, currently lives in Weaverville with his wife and son.

 The Code of Ordinances is a compilation of local rules adopted by the Town Council for the Town of Weaverville.
 They cover a range of issues, including land use and zoning, permitting, water resources, streets, etc. The Code of Ordinances can be accessed at Town of Weaverville Online Ordinances and individual ordinances regarding specific topics can be found throughout this site where applicable.

 Weaverville Town Council annually adopts a schedule of fees for services within the Town.
 You will find fees for certain planning and zoning related permits and applications within the schedule.
 Please click here to review the department’s fee schedule: FY 2021 2022 Fee Schedule Approved